plan-systems/design-docs/proof-of-correctness.md

 - There is a hierarchy of member admin policies and permissions that asserts itself in order to arrive at successive states (and cannot be circumvented).
 - Consider the case where a number of members are (or become) covert adversaries of **C** (or are otherwise coerced).
 Even if working in concert, it must still be impossible to: impersonate other members, insert unauthorized permission or privilege changes, gain access to others' private keys or information, or alter **𝓛<sub>C</sub>** in any way that poisons or destroys community content.

+#### Integrity Assurance
+- The members of **C** are confident and can rest assured that members in positions of authority are:
+    - **accountable**, in that any exercise of their authority or privileges is community-public information and cannot be concealed, _and_
+    - **bound**, in that they cannot circumvent **C**'s preestablished decision-making structure.

 #### Membership Fluidity
 - New members can be invited to and join **C** at any time (given that **C** policies and permissions are met).
-- A member can be "delisted" from **C** such that they become equivalent to an actor that has never been a member of **C** (aside that delisted members can retain their copies of **𝓡** before the community entered this new security "epoch").
+- A member can be "dismissed" from **C** such that they become equivalent to an actor that has never been a member of **C** (aside that dismissed members can retain their copies of **𝓡** before the community entered this new security "epoch").

 #### Strong Eventual Consistency
 - For each node **n<sub>i</sub>** in **C**, it's local replica state ("**𝓡<sub>i</sub>**"), converges to a stable/monotonic state as **𝓛<sub>C</sub>** message traffic eventually "catches up", for any set of network traffic delivery conditions (natural or adversarial).
 That is, **𝓡<sub>1</sub>**...**𝓡<sub>N</sub>** mutate such that strong eventual consistency ("SEC") is guaranteed.